 There is no need to choose a major at the outset of your college education; let the decision grow from your academic experiences.
-Careful planning will, however, allow you to keep more options open.
-A few general principles may help as you think ahead about choosing a major
+Careful planning, however, will allow you to keep more options open.
+A few general principles may help as you think ahead about choosing a major.

 What you ultimately derive from four years of study at Yale depends in large measure on thoughtful reflection and planning.
 It would be impossible, and surely imprudent, for you to map out at the beginning of your studies a firm schedule of courses for the next eight terms.
-Yet it is important for you to think ahead and plan as you keep in mind the principles outlined above.
+Yet it is important for you to think ahead and plan as you keep in mind the principles outlined here.